≡ Menu

 1. Work with an experienced and independent insurance agent or broker: An experienced and independent insurance agent or broker can help you navigate the underwriting process and find the best coverage options for your specific needs.
 They can also help you compare quotes from different insurers to find the most affordable premiums.

-5. Consider multiple insurers: Shopping around and comparing quotes from multiple insurers can help you find the best coverage at the most affordable price.
+5. Consider multiple insurers: Shopping around and comparing quotes from various insurers can help you find the best coverage at the most affordable price.
 Be sure to compare coverage levels, premiums, and any additional benefits or riders that may be available.

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Burial Life Insurance Companies as well so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Burial Life Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that they CAN qualify for.

 0 comments… add one